 First, customers can grow fatigued by coupons.
 There’s nothing special about your offers if they happen every week.
-It’s like those car dealership radio commercials who constantly “order too much inventory.”
+It’s similar to those car dealership radio commercials who constantly “order too much inventory.”

-Customers will start to ignore your promotions (emails, social media posts, banner ads, etc.) if you bombard them with “special deals” that aren’t unique or rare.
-In fact, some retailers have been sued for running so many sales that the sale price isn’t actually a sale, which means all of their sales promotions are technically false advertising.
+Customers will start to ignore your promotions, including emails, social media posts, and banner ads, if you bombard them with “special deals” that aren’t unique or rare.

 How often should you give out coupons and discounts?
 That’s hard to say.
 It depends on your business, products, and customers.
-It makes sense to give out regular coupons for commodity products with lots of competition.
+It makes sense to give out regular coupons for commodity products with a lot of competition.
 But an enterprise software consultant, for example, should almost never discount their services.

-According to a coupon study by Placed, 60% of buyers prefer discounts over other types of promotional offers.
-Rebates, free gifts, special access, gift cards, and other inventive offers can work in some cases, but most people just want to be charged less.
-(Rebates came in second place, by the way, which is just a different kind of discount.)
+Recent studies show that at least 60% of buyers prefer discounts over any other type of promotional offer.
+Rebates, free gifts, special access, gift cards, and other incentive offers can work in some cases, but most people just want to be charged less.

 Coupons and discounts have value beyond the immediate sale.
 You can use them to bring more people into your marketing umbrella by requiring them to opt in to your email list in exchange for the coupon.